DaanDeMeyer/reproc/README.md

 ## Multithreading

-Guidelines for using a reproc child process from multiple threads:

-- Don't wait for or stop the same child process from multiple threads at the same time.
-- Don't read from or write to the same stream of the same child process from multiple threads at the same time.

-Different threads can read from or write to different streams at the same time.
-This is a valid approach when you want to write to stdin and read from stdout in parallel.

-Look at the [background](reprocxx/examples/background.cpp) example for more information on how to work with reproc from multiple threads.
+On POSIX, reproc should not be used from multiple threads at the same time.
+On Windows, all operations on a child process should be done on the same thread that the process was started from.
+See the gotchas section from more information.

 ## Gotchas

+- It is strongly recommended to block the `SIGCHLD` signal (POSIX) in all threads started in the parent process.

+  On POSIX, reproc implements waiting for processes to exit by catching pending `SIGCHLD` signals.
+Because signals are only added to the pending signal queue when they are blocked by every thread, `reproc_wait` will fail to notice a child process exit if there are threads in the process that do not block `SIGCHLD` since the signal will be delivered to that thread.
+Because of this, it is strongly recommended to block the `SIGCHLD` signal in all threads started by the parent process.

+- It is strongly recommended to have reproc manage all child processes in the parent process.

+  On POSIX, even when the `SIGCHLD` signal is blocked in all threads, if two or more threads call `reproc_wait` at the same time, only one thread will receive any pending `SIGCHLD` signal.
+More generally, a pending `SIGCHLD` signal will be delivered to one of all threads that are waiting for pending `SIGCHLD` signals.
+As a result, any call to `reproc_wait` can block indefinitely if there are other threads catching pending `SIGCHLD` signals at the same time.
+  Because of this, it is strongly recommended to only handle pending `SIGCHLD` signals from a single thread.
+If it is still viable to use reproc with that restriction, it follows that reproc should be responsible for catching all `SIGCHLD` signals and from that statement it follows that reproc should start all child processes in the parent process since reproc can only correctly clean up child processes that were started by reproc itself.

+- It is strongly recommended to perform all operations on a child process on the same thread that the child process was started from.

+  On Windows, reproc implements waiting for processes to exit by adding all the processes to a job object and adding a completion port to the job object.
+If we used a global completion port and job object, if two threads waited on notifications from the completion port, only one thread would actually get a notification and the other thread would remain blocked.
+To prevent this, reproc uses thread-local job objects and completion ports.
+Using this approach, multiple threads can wait for processes to exit at the same time.
+Of course, since a child process is only added to the job object of the thread it is started from, only the completion port on that thread will receive a notification when that child process exits.
+When waiting on a child process from a different thread than the one it was started from, reproc will wait indefinitely since the child process was never added to the job object of that thread and as a result the completion port of that thread will not receive a notification when that child process exits.

+- It is strongly recommended to make sure each child process actually exits using `reproc_wait` or `reproc_stop`.

-- (POSIX) On POSIX a parent process is required to wait on a child process that has exited (using `reproc_wait`) before all resources related to that process can be released by the kernel.
+  On POSIX, a parent process is required to wait on a child process that has exited (using `reproc_wait`) before all resources related to that process can be released by the kernel.
 If the parent doesn't wait on a child process after it exits, the child process becomes a
   [zombie process](https://en.wikipedia.org/wiki/Zombie_process).

+- It is strongly recommend to try terminating a child process by waiting for it to exit or by calling `reproc_terminate` before resorting to `reproc_kill`.

+  When using `reproc_kill` the child process does not receive a chance to perform cleanup which could result in resources being leaked.
+Chief among these leaks is that the child process will not be able to stop its own child processes.
+Always try to let a child process exit normally by calling `reproc_terminate` before calling `reproc_kill`. `reproc_stop` is a handy helper function that can be used to perform multiple stop actions in a row with timeouts inbetween.

+- It is strongly recommended to ignore the `SIGPIPE` signal in the parent process.

+  On POSIX, writing to a closed stdin pipe of a child process will terminate the parent process with the `SIGPIPE` signal by default.
+To avoid this, the `SIGPIPE` signal has to be ignored in the parent process.
+If the `SIGPIPE` signal is ignored `reproc_write` will return `REPROC_ERROR_STREAM_CLOSED` as expected when writing to a closed stdin pipe.

 - While `reproc_terminate` allows the child process to perform cleanup it is up to the child process to correctly clean up after itself. reproc only sends a termination signal to the child process.
 The child process itself is responsible for cleaning up its own child processes and other resources.

-- When using `reproc_kill` the child process does not receive a chance to perform cleanup which could result in resources being leaked.
-Chief among these leaks is that the child process will not be able to stop its own child processes.
-Always try to let a child process exit normally by calling `reproc_terminate` before calling `reproc_kill`.

 - (Windows) `reproc_kill` is not guaranteed to kill a child process immediately on Windows.
 For more information, read the Remarks section in the